imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 To have a better picture, relative indicators are needed.
 As the profile of cache usage we examine the following factors.

 - Branch prediction effectiveness. `branch_misses/branches`.
 These are actually misses so the lower value the better the branch prediction works.
-- L1 icache - instruction cache of the first level - effectiveness. `L1_icache_load_misses/L1_icache_loads`.
-These are actually misses so the lower value the better cache works.
+- L1 cache - instruction cache of the first level - effectiveness. `L1_icache_load_misses/L1_icache_loads`.
+These are actual misses so the lower value the better cache works.
 Unfortunately, results for dcache (data cache) are absent.
 - Last Level Cache effectiveness. `LLC_load_misses/LLC_loads`.
 These are actually misses so the lower value the better cache works.
 - Total cache effectiveness. `LLC_load_misses/(L1_icache_loads+L1_dcache_loads)`.
 This ratio tells how often memory requests are handled aby any cache.
 These are actually misses.
 - L1 to LLC ratio. `LLC_loads/(L1_icache_loads+L1_dcache_loads)`.
 It compares loads of L1 and LLC.
 This demonstrates how request were filtered through cache levels.
 The lower value, the more requests are are handled by L1 and intermediate level caches.